ccBackEnd/onlyoffice-ccdms/README.md

-# ONLYOFFICE Alfresco module package
+# ONLYOFFICE CostaCloud module package

-This plugin enables users to edit office documents from Alfresco Share using ONLYOFFICE Docs packaged as Document Server - [Community or Enterprise Edition](#onlyoffice-docs-editions).
+This plugin enables users to edit office documents from CostaCloud Share using ONLYOFFICE Docs packaged as Document Server - [Community or Enterprise Edition](#onlyoffice-docs-editions).

 ## Features